-The finance module can automate tasks related to billing, vendor payments and account reconciliation, helping the accounting department close the books in a timely manner and comply with current revenue recognition standards.
+The financial management module can automate tasks related to billing, vendor payments, cash management and account reconciliation, helping the accounting department close the books in a timely manner and comply with current revenue recognition standards.
 It also has the data that financial planning and analysis employees need to prepare key reports, including profit and loss (P&L) statements and board reports, and run scenario plans.

 The procurement module, also known as the purchasing module, helps an organization secure the materials or products it needs to manufacture and/or sell goods.
-Companies can keep a list of approved vendors in this module and tie those suppliers to certain items.
+Companies can keep a list of approved vendors in this module and tie those suppliers to certain items, helping with supplier relationship management.
 The module can automate requests for a quote, then track and analyze the quotes that come in.

 Once a company accepts a quote, the procurement module helps the purchasing department prepare and send out purchase orders.
 It can then track that purchase order as the seller turns it into a sales order and ships the goods, automatically updating inventory levels once the order arrives.